 As mentioned, real estate accounts for around 30% of China’s GDP, at the same time as two-thirds of the Chinese keep their assets in the real estate sector.
 Consequently, houses are crucial for both the Chinese economy and for the people.

 The Chinese government does its utmost to avoid a real estate market crash, as it may drag down the whole economy.
 Chinese families may lose big parts of their savings, resulting in reduced purchasing powers.

 Even if the Trump administration announced a trade war against China in 2018, where both countries increased tariffs on imports, the domestic residential market hasn’t been affected as much.

 There’s been no visible impact on the commercial property markets either.
-The demand for office space from tech companies and multimedia companies remain strong.
+The demand for office space from tech companies and multimedia companies remains strong.

-China is almost halfway in urbanizing the country, and one of the most important parts in its urbanization is to construct new buildings.
+China is almost halfway in urbanizing the country, and one of the most important parts of its urbanization is to construct new buildings.

 As mentioned earlier, the demand has surpassed the demand.
 Therefore, some analysts believe that the supply won’t meet the demand, which might keep the market above the surface, or even drive up prices more.

-The market is still hot with increased activity in third-tier and second-tier cities.
+The market is still hot with increased activity in third-tier and second-tier cities but was negatively impacted due to the COVID-pandemic.
 The government has imposed new policies in mainly first-tier and second-tier cities as these real estate markets are some of the hottest in the world.